Cyclone14089/wordlistMaker/README.md

 command : [lower bound of range] [space] [upper bound of range] [space] [character set]

-Generate your own wordlists with your own charactersets.
+Generate your own wordlists with your own character-sets.